ooni/ooni.org/content/post/2021-multiperspective-view-internet-censorship-myanmar/index.md

 and [large-scale protests](https://ooni.org/post/2020-belarus-internet-outages-website-censorship/).

-The fact that the initial outages were implemented by the challenger rather than the incumbent government suggests that Internet censorship during a coup attempt can increase the probability of a successful coup.
+The fact that the initial outages were implemented by the challenger rather than the incumbent government suggests that internet censorship during a coup attempt can increase the probability of a successful coup.
 Conspirators in a coup may benefit from shutting communications quickly, to prevent public or government coordination against their coup attempt.